Destination Moon (film): Plot

 After achieving lunar orbit, the crew begins the complex landing procedure, but expedition leader Barnes uses too much fuel during the descent.
-Safely on the Moon, they explore the lunar surface and describe by radio their view of the Earth, as contrasted against the star-filled lunar night sky.
-Using forced perspective, Barnes photographs Sweeney pretending to "hold up" the Earth like a modern Atlas.
+Safely on the Moon, Cargraves and Barnes don space suits and descend rungs down the side of the rocket to explore the lunar surface.
+Urged by Barnes, Cargraves claims the Moon: "By the grace of God, and in the name of the United States of America, I take possession of this planet on behalf of, and for the benefit of, all mankind".
+Put in contact with Earth by radio, Cargraves describes what they see—a barren, desolate, and silent landscape, with a star-filled black sky and Earth "many times larger than the harvest Moon".
+Later, using forced perspective, Cargraves photographs Sweeney pretending to "hold up" the Earth like a modern Atlas.
+General Thayer surveys their surroundings with a Geiger counter and finds from the direction of the clicks that the lunar mountains further away may contain uranium.
 Events take a serious turn for the crew, however, when they realize that with their limited remaining fuel they must lighten Luna in order to achieve lunar escape velocity.

 No matter how much non-critical equipment they strip and discard on the lunar surface, the hard numbers radioed from Earth continue to point to one conclusion: one of them will have to remain on the Moon if the others are to safely return to Earth.
 With time running out for their return launch window, the crew continues to engineer their way home.
 They finally jettison the ship's radio, losing contact with Earth.
 In addition, a spent oxygen cylinder is used as a tethered, suspended weight to pull their sole remaining space suit outside through the open airlock, which is then remotely closed and resealed.
 With the critical take-off weight finally achieved, and with all her crew safely aboard, Luna blasts off from the Moon for home.